Sumu-abum

 12 kilometers east of Babylon, which had been controlled by the Manana dynasty for some time.
 It was then briefly lost to Larsa but recovered by Sūmû-abum in his 13th reigning year.
 While Kish was no longer a powerful city, it maintained its outsized symbolic importance.
+Because the Old Babylonian period archaeological levels at the city of Babylon were below the water table and not excavated what is known about Sumu-abum is from other sites like Kazallu, Dilbat, Sippar, and Kisurra.